 Proposed amendments to the terms of reference of the technical commissions

 Draft Resolution 5(2)/1 (Cg-19) includes a decision for Members to continue the two technical commissions established by the Eighteenth Congress during the nineteenth financial period, based on the revised terms of reference given in the annexes to the resolution.
-Besides adjustments for better description of activities of the Commissions and for the consistency, proposed revisions common to both Commissions are intended to highlight the need to coordinate also with regional associations and, when directed by Congress or the Executive Council, in addition to the Commission-specific changes described in following paragraphs.
+Besides adjustments for better description of activities of the Commissions and for the consistency, proposed revisions common to both Commissions are intended to highlight the need to coordinate also with regional associations [Secretariat], when directed by Congress or the Executive Council, in addition to the Commission-specific changes described in following paragraphs.

 Infrastructure Commission